matthew-brett/lis-data-science/pages/project-presentation.md

 Your project presentations are, like your [progress reports](project-progress), short presentations on your project, to us, your instructors, and the rest of the class.

 The project presentation should be 7 minutes.
 You can use the Jupyter Notebook, or other interactive Python code, or slide presentation software, or any mixture of these.
+We will leave a further 8 minutes for questions and discussion, for a total of 15 minutes.

 We will video the presentations, to make sure we grade them all in the same way.